-1 in 3 West Windsor fourth graders can’t do math on grade level.
+34% of West Windsor fourth graders can’t do math at grade level.

 -